 A few days ago, I came across RMS’s post where he says that Ramayana endorses caste bias.

-As a person who takes interest and studies Vedic text, I decided to provide him with further details to clarify and hopefully show him that Ramayana does not endorse any such thing.
+As a person who takes interest and studies Vedic texts, I decided to provide him with further details to clarify and hopefully show him that Ramayana does not endorse any such thing.
 So, I prepared an email and sent it.
 Of course, he is a very nice guy and replied.
 However, he is not convinced that my explanations, clarifications and point of views change anything in his post.

 Well, I don’t mind, it is fair.
 If he still doesn’t think so, no problems.
 It is healthy to have different views.
+I hold my view.

 However, I think the email I sent contained good information that others might find useful.
 So I am posting it here.
-I have taken RMS’s permission to mention the context too, so I am safe.

 Vedic norms of classification for a society